Jenni-Hawk/Cliff_Bar_NYC_Project/README.md

 # Cliff_Bar_NYC_Project
 #### Cliff Bar NYC Subway Sampling Opportunity Analysis
 - This was my first data science project with Metis.
-- This mock project for Cliff Bar was designed to showcase my exploratory data analysis knowledge, technical knowledge, and strength in storytelling.
+- The goals of this project are to be immersed in exploratory data analysis, apply technical knowledge, and show my strength in data storytelling.

 # Client / Background